 Kroger Sustainability and Supplier Diversity Programs

-Sustainability requirements may include reducing packaging waste, meeting carbon footprint targets, or sourcing from sustainable suppliers.
-Suppliers in specific categories (organic, local, eco-friendly) may have separate sustainability compliance tracks.
-Asking about Kroger's sustainability requirements during onboarding ensures your product qualifications are evaluated correctly.
+Suppliers in specific categories—organic, local, eco-friendly—may have separate sustainability compliance tracks.
+Ask about Kroger's sustainability requirements during onboarding so your product qualifications are evaluated correctly.

 Paul Baker